-Wondering what products you can ship by rail?
+Wondering which products you can ship by train?
 The short answer is that trains can haul just about anything.
 From materials mined from the earth to the products that make a house a home and everything in between, you can ship it by rail.

 But let’s get into a little more detail.